AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 ![[Pasted image 20250510161841.png]]
-==Temp tables are automatically dropped (deleted/disposed) at the end of the session .
+==Local temporary tables are accessible only at that particular session and  are automatically dropped (deleted/disposed) at the end of the session .
 Or can be deleted explicitly using the DROP table query. ==

+> Global temporary tables are accessible from other sessions as